Graduate Education Academic Policies

 A student who pursues two distinct master’s degrees at UH Manoa, either simultaneously or consecutively, may apply to have up to 6 credit hours of graduate course work accepted for credit in both degree programs under the following provisions:

-A student in a UH Manoa-approved "dual degree" program who fails to meet the academic requirements specified for that program will be dismissed from the dual degree program and the Graduate Division.
+A student in a UH Manoa-approved “dual degree“ program who fails to meet the academic requirements specified for that program will be dismissed from the dual degree program and Graduate Education.

 The schedule of final examinations is published in the Registration Guide.
 No examinations (other than laboratory tests and short quizzes) are allowed during the two weeks prior to the final examination period.